-- 2.1 At its meeting on 5th March 2021, the Committee approved for forward transmission to the March Board a draft Business Plan. - 2.2 Following the Board's approval of the draft on 19th March, the Plan has now been updated and put in finalised draft form.
-This is now appended.
+- 2.1 At its meeting on 5th March 2021, the Performance and Audit Committee approved a draft Business Plan for forward transmission to the March Board. - 2.2 Following the Board's approval of the draft on 19th March, the Plan was updated and put back to the Committee on 4th June for further comment.
+A final version, now taking into account the comments made at the Committee on 4th June, is now appended.